Jan Žižka: Games

 In the game Age of Empires II: Definitive Edition – Dawn of the Dukes, there is a single player campaign during which player takes role of Jan Žižka.

 Age of Empires III features Hussite wagons as a unit used by Germans.
 Unit infobox directly mentions Žižka with the anglicized version of his name: John Zizka.

 Žižka appears in Europa Universalis II as a default general for the Bohemia faction.

 Field of Glory II: Medieval features Hussite campaign during which player takes role of Jan Žižka.

 Jan Žižka is one of the legendary cavalry commanders in the mobile game Rise of Kingdoms.

 Hrot includes a power-up called Calvaria of Čáslav which is a nod to the Calva of Caslav, the top part of a human skull found in Čáslav which is attributed to Jan Žižka.

 Jan Žižka is an [Age I] leader in the expansion New Leaders and Wonders released in 2020 to the board game Through the Ages: A New Story of Civilization.

 Žižka appears in a DLC for 1428: Shadows over Silesia called Tourney at the Bear Rock which is set in 1409.

 Jan Žižka is a prominent character in Kingdom Come: Deliverance II, which is set in 1403.
-Here Žižka's likeness is modeled after Czech actor Stanislav Majer, with Adrian Bouchet performing the motion capture and voicing him in English and Martin Preiss in the Czech dub. Žižka's appearance in the game was praised with Josh Cotts of Game Rant calling Žižka game's breakout star.
+Here Žižka's likeness is modeled after Czech actor Stanislav Majer, with Adrian Bouchet performing the motion capture and voicing him in English and Martin Preiss in the Czech dub. Žižka's appearance in the game was praised with Josh Cotts of Game Rant calling Žižka the game's breakout star.

 Jan Žižka can appear as a general in Europa Universalis V during the Hussite Wars event.

 Jan Žižka is the main protagonist of the upcoming independent real-time strategy game Songs of the Chalice, which is set in early years of Hussite Wars.

+Jan Žižka appears as a non-playable Rider-class Servant in the mobile game Fate/Grand Order (2015).